 Can You Watch a Launch at Vandenberg?

-In short, no, it’s not possible to watch a launch at Vandenberg for most people.
+In short, no, it’s not possible to do a Vandenberg launch viewing for most people.
 As an active air force base, only pre-approved personnel are allowed on the base at any time.
 This means that unless you are a member of the military on a mission or media, you’ll get turned away at the base gates.

 Below, you’ll find some great viewing launch spots that aren’t located on the VAFB grounds.
 Some past viewers claim the view is actually better at some of these spots than you’ll get on base!